LAST UPDATED: 5/10/23 – Essential Safari Packing List

 Make Sure You Bring Neutral Colored Clothing

-When you pack clothes for your safari, you are going to want to make sure you pack neutral colored or natural colored clothes.
+When you put together your safari packing list, you are going to want to make sure you pack neutral colored or natural-colored clothes.
 While the animals generally can’t differentiate between your safari vehicle and the contents in it, if you wear bright colors (especially bright white), it makes it easier for them to do that.
-You don’t want to scare the animals away, or peak their curiosity in you, when you are on safari.
+You don’t want to scare the animals away or pique their curiosity in you.

 Make Sure You Bring Layers of Clothes to Wear